voz/electua_2012/README.md

-elect_2012
+electua_2012
 ==========

-Data acquisition and analysis of Elections to Ukrainian Parliament 2012
+Data acquisition and analysis of the Elections to Ukrainian Parliament 2012